sandstorm-io/sandstorm/README.md

 ### Hacking on the shell

 You can run the shell (front-end) in dev mode so that you can modify it without rebuilding the whole bundle for every change.
-Just do:
+Do:

     cd shell
     sudo service sandstorm stop-fe